maxwenger/CCNPLabs/01-MultiareaOSPF/notes.md

 ### Stub Area

-Contains all internal and area routing information, *but not external routing information.*

-Reduce amount of links in the database by filtering Type 5 LSAs.
-External LSAs are blocked.
+A stub area is a special area where there is only one gateway (ABR) out of the area.
+This can also increese proformence because routers in a stub area are only required to maintain other networks in their area, anything external is summerised by the ABR and sent as a default route.
+In doing so, the ABR filters all Type 5 LSAs (the network advertisements from outside of the area).

+* No more Type 5 LSAs
+  * Faster because of smaller routing table
+  * Faster because of less traffic on the network
-To get connection to the outside world, OSPF sends a default route into the stub network.
+* ABR summerises other areas and send it as a default route to the stub area routers

+#### Configureation notes

-**Every router in the area must be configured for stub with the `area # stub` command.**
+Every router in the area must be configured for stub with the `area # stub` command.

+#### Questions

+How is the ABR determined?

 ### Totally Stubby Area